terraform-ibm-modules/terraform-ibm-powervs-infrastructure/solutions/import-workspace/module/security-group/README.md

 ## IBM Security Group

-This module creates the Security Group(SG) rules in the for the VSIs in a VPC.
+This module creates the Security Group(SG) rules for the VSIs in a VPC.
 It takes a list of SG rules and a SG id for VSIs as inputs.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ### Requirements